 - Liability coverage (for both bodily injury and property damage)

 - Collision and comprehensive insurance

 - Personal injury protection (PIP)

 - Uninsured/underinsured driver coverage

-At the end of this piece, we break down when state law means you need to purchase these coverages (liability insurance is usually required by state law, for example), when they're optional and how much of them we recommend should buy.
+At the end of this piece, we break down when you need to purchase these coverages (liability insurance is usually required by state law), when they're optional and how much of them you should buy.

 When you compare vehicle insurance online across multiple insurers, the most important thing is that you keep these coverages and their limits consistent with each insurer.
 Then you can compare auto insurance quotes side by side knowing that your coverage will be equivalent.

 Once you have all your personal information and have decided on appropriate coverage limits, it's time to shop.
 If you're looking to compare cheap car insurance, you can use our insurance comparison tool.